 Our Mission

 The Clinical Psychology Ph.D.
 Program at the University of Central Florida educates graduate students “to generate and integrate scientific and professional knowledge, attitudes, and skills to further psychological science, professional practice, and human welfare.
 Graduates are capable of functioning as a scientist and a practitioner, and may function as either or both, consistent with the highest standards in psychology” (National Conference on the Education and Training of Scientist-Practitioners for the Professional Practice of Psychology, 1990).
 The program is a generalist program with a strong emphasis on assessment and treatment in adults.
 We do not have any formal tracks within the program (e.g., child, neuropsychology).
-Our program is committed to the inclusion of students, faculty, and staff from different backgrounds (e.g., racial, ethnic, sexual orientation).
-In addition, we infuse the latest empirical knowledge related to clinical treatment, research, and pedagogy with diverse individuals in our curriculum and clinical/research experiences.
+Our program welcomes the inclusion of students, faculty, and staff from different backgrounds (e.g., racial, ethnic, sexual orientation).
+In addition, we infuse the latest empirical knowledge related to clinical treatment, research, and pedagogy with individuals from diverse backgrounds in our curriculum and clinical/research experiences.
 Consistent with our departmental mission, we aspire to provide high quality education to include “the dissemination of state-of-the-field theoretical and empirical information, training in the methodological, statistical, and technical skills necessary to conduct psychological research, and practice in the application of psychological knowledge to real-life problems” (National Conference on the Education and Training of Scientist-Practitioners for the Professional Practice of Psychology, 1990).
 Our program aspires to achieve excellence in research and clinical training and to contribute to and perpetuate science and practice in the field of Clinical Psychology through faculty and graduate student involvement in scholarly and professional activities.
 We are active contributors to research in Clinical Psychology.
 We advocate for initiatives that improve the profession of psychology and the welfare of individuals, families, and groups.
 We also are active members of professional organizations.

 Degree Requirements

 The Clinical Psychology Ph.D.
-Program is designed with the possibility to be completed in six years of full-time study (with summer enrollment expected), regardless of whether the student enters with a Bachelor’s or Master’s degree.
+Program is designed to be completed in six years of full-time study (with summer enrollment expected), regardless of whether the student enters with a Bachelor’s or Master’s degree.
 The program includes a one-year predoctoral internship to be completed off-campus at an APA accredited internship site.
 There are a total of 90 semester hours of courses, practica, and research requirements as detailed in our handbook (linked below).
 A Master’s Thesis and a Dissertation, which represent significant contributions to the field, are both required.
 Successful completion of the Qualifying and Comprehensive Examination is required prior to initiation of dissertation research.

 View Catalog